stanley-c-so/LeetCode/rotate-function.md

 ### Time Complexity

 Time complexity is `O(n^2)` because of the nested `for` loops.
-This makes sense - every rotation has to be considered, and for each rotation, every element needs to be analyzed.
+This makes sense: every rotation has to be considered, and for each rotation, every element needs to be analyzed.

 ### Space Complexity